astifer/ml_3th_sem/README.md

-## Somathing with something
+## Something with something

-bla lbla bla
+Offline RL implementation

-Test repo with dockerfile
+by "red square" team